bruce-mig/spring-apache-pulsar/README.md

 To create a Pulsar cluster by using the compose.yml file, run the following command.

 ` docker compose -f cluster-compose.yaml up -d`

+For standalone use:

+`docker compose -f standalone-compose.yaml up -d`

+You can access the pulsar manager at http://localhost:9527

+#### Starting the application

+You can find the swagger url for the producer at `http://localhost:9191/swagger-ui/index.html`